derekyeh0426/CPSC_455_Project/README.md

 ### Break Down of Minimal Requirement #3:
 1. allow consumers to rate
-2. allow consumers to comment
-3. if bought from the store or used the service, then is a verified customer
+2. if bought from the store or used the service, then is a verified customer
-4. upvote/downvote reviews
+3. upvote/downvote reviews
-5. sorting feature for reviews
+4. sorting feature for reviews

 ## Prototypes
 - Login Page